MuhammadAleeKhan/PDFtoAudio/README.md

 ## How to use?
 1. The best way to use my script is to firstly clone the git repo where you want to.
 2. Select PDF to convert
+3. Edit the first number to skip the starting pages of the book, (changing the 1 to any other page number) for i in range(1,pages): page.append(i)

 ## What happens behind the scene?
 1. The function "convert_pdf_to_txt" parses the pdf and saves the text